lfilipozzi/3DRenderer/Refactoring.md

 =============
  * openglwindow.h and openglwindow.cpp.
 Finish changing constructor to remove scene selector and the 4 gl functions (initialize, update, cleanup and resize).
 Need to change all other functions and find a way to reduce number of function by avoiding creating function that just transit function/command.
 TODO: remove m_wasCameraOffset fro this class if possible.
  * scene.h and scene.cpp.
 Make changes to not inherit from QOpenGLFuntion but to use pointer instead.
 Need to check the rest of the code.
+ * object.h and object.cpp defining the object and object builder.

 To-do list